 Mounting a soundbar vertically is one of those “can you”/”should you” tasks.
 Can you mount a soundbar vertically?
 Sometimes.
 But should you mount a soundbar vertically, in most cases no, and the same thing could be said about mounting it upside down as well which we’ve explored before.

 Soundbars are designed to put sound in certain parts of the room.
 When you rotate a soundbar 90 degrees to mount it vertically, your left and right speaker channels sound like they’re coming from the ceiling and floor.

 In general, it isn’t a good idea to mount a soundbar vertically.
 It ruins the sound experience, and you may have to go to great lengths to ensure that it will remain mounted.
 Ultimately, mounting your soundbar vertically should be an absolute last resort.

 To be honest, there is basically no situation in which it makes sense to mount a soundbar vertically.
 If you are considering mounting a soundbar vertically, you should have exhausted literally every other option.
 You should consider all of these options before considering a vertically mounted soundbar.

-A likely reason someone might consider a vertical soundbar is space.
+A likely reason someone might consider a vertical soundbar is space in addition to a soundbar’s ability to help the hearing impaired (more on that in our guide).
 Sometimes existing furniture and existing wall mount pplacement leave little room for a horizontal soundbar.